 Frequently Asked Questions

-1. What happens at a meeting?
+1. What happens for a meeting in the online format?

 2. Do I receive a tax receipt for my donation?

 Yes.
 Each individual Care Member who has given a donation (cheque, cash, or e-transfer) will receive a charitable tax receipt from the registered charity (or non-profit's sponsor).

 3. What is my commitment, exactly?